 - Check your circuit breaker for blown fuses or tripped breakers, especially if you experience a power outage.

 After a power outage the clock on your oven will revert to its factory setting and flash “00:00.”
 Your Bosch oven will not operate until you reset the clock’s time and “00:00” is no longer flashing.

 #3 – Bosch Oven Not Calibrated Correctly

-If your Bosch oven not heating properly results in longer cooking times or underdone food it’s possible the oven thermostat needs recalibrating.
+If you’re dealing with long cooking times, undercooked food, or food that’s not cooked evenly, it’s possible the oven thermostat needs recalibrating.
 Recalibrating your oven can better enable the temperature setting to match the oven’s internal temperature and facilitates more accurate cooking times.

 Most ovens can be recalibrated in increments of 35°F at a time via your control panel.
 Check your owner’s manual for the exact calibration steps for your model oven.
 If recalibrating doesn’t fix your Bosch oven not heating up, there’s a small chance your oven thermostat is faulty and requires replacement.

 The thermal fuse on your Bosch oven is a protective feature that prevents the oven from overheating.
 The thermal fuse will blow if the oven gets too hot, cutting power to the oven and forcing it to cool down.